pantelis/aiml-common/lectures/rnn/introduction/_index.md

 2. The _action space_ similarly can depend on $t$
 3. Finally, the function that maps previous states and actions to a new state can also depend on $t$

-So the dynamical system above has indeed offered a very profound modeling flexibility.
+So the dynamical system above can indeed offer a very profound modeling flexibility.

 ## RNN Architecture